Four Deputies

-The Four Deputies (ٱلنُّوَّاب ٱلْأَرْبَعَة, an-Nuwwāb al-ʾArbaʿah) were the four individuals who are believed by the Twelvers to have successively represented their twelfth Imam, Muhammad al-Mahdi, during his Minor Occultation (874–941 CE).
-They were also known as the Gates (أَبْوَاب), the Sufara (سُفَرَاء), or the Wukala (وُكَلَاء).
+The Four Deputies (النواب الأربعة, al-Nuwāb al-Arbaʿa) were the four individuals who are believed by Twelver Shia Muslims to have successively represented the hidden Imam, Muhammad al-Mahdi, during his Minor Occultation (874–941 CE).
+They were also known as the Gates (أبواب), the Sufaraʾ (سفراء), or the Wukalaʾ (وكلاء).

 Historical background

 Until their deaths, the tenth and eleventh Shia Imams (Ali al-Hadi and Hasan al-Askari, respectively) were held under close surveillance in the garrison town of Samarra by the Abbasids, who are often responsible in Shia sources for poisoning the two Imams.
 The two Imams witnessed the deterioration of the Abbasid caliphate, as the imperial authority rapidly transitioned into the hands of the Turks, particularly after al-Mutawakkil.

 Contemporary to the tenth Imam, the Abbasid al-Mutawakkil violently prosecuted the Shia, partly due to the renewed Zaydi opposition.
 The restrictive policies of al-Mutawakkil towards the tenth Imam were later adopted by his son, al-Mu'tamid, who is reported to have kept the eleventh Imam under house arrest without any visitors.
 Instead, al-Askari is known to have mainly communicated with his followers through a network of representatives.
 Among them was Uthman ibn Sa'id, who is said to have disguised himself as a seller of cooking fat to avoid the Abbasid agents, hence his nickname al-Samman.

 Tabatabai suggests that these restrictions were placed on al-Askari because the caliphate had come to know about traditions among the Shia elite, predicting that the eleventh Imam would father the eschatological Mahdi.